automationhacks/automationhacks.github.io/_posts/2020-01-26-using-intellij-to-speed-up-your-dev-workflow.md

 I do the bulk of my test automation development in Kotlin/Java or Python languages.
 After the programming language, a very important component for the dev workflow is a good IDE.

-While the purists generally rave about the use of Editors like Sublime, VSCode or even use of Vim/Emacs over full-fledged IDE&#8217;s like Jetbrains IntelliJ, Pycharm or Eclipse.
-The truth is most modern devs in this day and age use/prefer IDE&#8217;s for the host of convenience features and speed and flexibility they provide.
+While the purists generally rave about the use of Editors like Sublime, VSCode or even use of Vim/Emacs over full-fledged IDE's like Jetbrains IntelliJ, Pycharm or Eclipse.
+The truth is most modern devs in this day and age use/prefer IDE's for the host of convenience features and speed and flexibility they provide.

-Personally, I am a big fan of IDE&#8217;s provided by [Jetbrains](https://www.jetbrains.com/), they are uber cool and they are generally my tools of choice and quite easily save me a ton of time while performing refactoring and greatly decrease the development time.
-Don&#8217;t believe it?
+Personally, I am a big fan of IDE's provided by [Jetbrains](https://www.jetbrains.com/), they are uber cool and they are generally my tools of choice and quite easily save me a ton of time while performing refactoring and greatly decrease the development time.
+Don't believe it?

 If you already use it, then Open up `IntelliJ > Help > Productivity Guide` and see how much time it really has saved me as of writing this in the past 2 years alone. 🙂